Click the hyperlinks to view the videos:

 - Taking Click Safety courses using a Mobile Device or Tablet?
 Learn more about the technical requirements to ensure the best experience.

-OSHA 10 and 30 are now available online and on the FTI LMS.
-You have the option to take these courses anywhere at your own pace.
+OSHA 10 and 30 are available online and on the FTI LMS.
+You have the option to take these courses at a place and time of your choice and within the requirements listed below.
 After successfully passing the course, an OSHA card will be sent to your mailing address within 4-8 weeks.
+Be SURE to fill in your address and phone number once you are connected to the course.

 OSHA 10 and 30 have similar requirements: